- IP address that you are connecting to this site with (this is show at the bottom of each page for your benefit)

 - inform you of our services within the context of the services used and provided by us

 If you do not want to be contacted about our services after your initial enquiry please let us know by call, email, face to face or letter.
 If you do not want us to contact you or reply to your initial contact please don’t contact us!

 Before you become a paying client paying we will retain your correspondence for a maximum of 1 year.
 When you become a customer we will hold data that we must retain to meet our statutory responsibilities (such as details of invoices sent to you, VAT related details) up to 6 + 1 years.
 For the Cyber Essentials Scheme we are required under contract to retain a copy of your report and any log files for a period of 6 years after the date of certification.
 For other services we will retain details other than those that are statutory requirements for a period of typically 1 year, some may be held longer where we believe it is in ‘our’ legitimate interests or ‘your’ best interests to do so.

 Where your data is stored

 We currently use Google G Suite for business to handle our email, contacts and calendar, and in some situation for file sharing with clients that also use this service.
 Please see the following link for Google’ Compliance Google Compliance Statements.
-We keep a close watch on our compliance requirements and will move or remove your information where a supplier that processes it for us does not meet the compliance requirements of the UK/EU (if you are a UK or EU citizen).
-Where we use a service based out of the UK/EU we ensure that they are registered with Privacy-Seal or/and Binding corporate rules or Model contract clauses are in place.
-When you become a customer your business information is stored in our ‘paid for’ accounts package, this a UK company and stored on UK servers, in an ISO 27001 accredited data centre, they are compliant with UK Data Protection Law.
+We keep a close watch on our compliance requirements and will move or remove your information where a supplier that processes it for us does not meet the compliance requirements of the UK (We do not typical hold data of EU citizens).
+Where we use a service based out of the UK, i.e US/EU we ensure that they are registered with Privacy-Seal or/and Binding corporate rules or Model contract clauses are in place.
+When you become a customer, your business information is stored in our ‘paid for’ accounts package, this a UK company and stored on UK servers, in an ISO 27001 accredited data centre, they are compliant with UK Data Protection Law.